About the Chubb Fellowshiplecture videos

 The Chubb Fellowship is based and administered through Timothy Dwight College, one of Yale’s twelve residential colleges.
-The Master of Timothy Dwight College supervises the carrying out of the mandate of the Chubb Fellowship and is assisted by the Associate Chubb Fellow.
-Master Jeff Brenzel ’75 currently directs the program, assisted by Associate Chubb Fellow Susan Adler.
+The Head of the College of Timothy Dwight College supervises the carrying out of the mandate of the Chubb Fellowship and is assisted by the Associate Chubb Fellow.
+Head of College Mary Lui currently directs the program, assisted by Associate Chubb Fellow Susan Wigler.
 It is designed to foster among the undergraduates of Timothy Dwight College and Yale University an interest in public affairs.

 The Chubb Fellow usually makes a public address on a topic of special interest, open to the entire Yale and New Haven communities.
 Though the lecture is an important component of the visit, the main purpose is to have the Fellow participate as fully as possible in the life of the College and of the Yale community.
 The format of the visit enables the Chubb Fellow to meet with groups of students and faculty during a meal, reception or seminar.